destruc7i0n/shulker/README.md

     "LOCAL_FILE_PATH": "/usr/home/minecraft_server/logs/latest.log", /* the path to the local file if `IS_LOCAL_FILE` is set */
     "FS_WATCH_FILE": false, /* use node's watchFile rather than watch. see FAQ for more details */

-    "SHOW_INIT_MESSAGE": true, /* Sends the message on boot if not a local file of what command to run */
+    "PORT": 8000, /* Port you want to run the webserver for the hook on */ "SHOW_INIT_MESSAGE": true, /* Sends the message on boot if not a local file of what command to run */

     "ALLOW_USER_MENTIONS": false, /* should replace @mentions with the mention in discord (format: @username#discriminator) */
     "ALLOW_HERE_EVERYONE_MENTIONS": false, /* replaces @everyone and @here with "@ everyone" and "@ here" respectively */
-    "ALLOW_SLASH_COMMANDS": false, /* whether to allow users to run slash commands from discord */ "SLASH_COMMAND_ROLES": [], /* if the above is enabled, the names of the roles which can run slash commands */
+    "ALLOW_SLASH_COMMANDS": false, /* whether to allow users to run slash commands from discord */ "SLASH_COMMAND_ROLES_IDS": [], /* if the above is enabled, the IDs of the roles which can run slash commands.
+With developer mode enabled, right click each role and "Copy ID". */.

     "WEBHOOK": "/minecraft/hook", /* Web hook, where to send the log to */ "REGEX_SERVER_PREFIX": "\\[Server thread/INFO\\]:", /* What the lines of the log should start with */